Lab

 • Spectral Diffusion

 Lab simulates the development of the photographic emulsion through the traditional film processing chain.
 In addition to imparting film sensibilities to digital footage, Lab can emulate looks associated with outcomes of special film processing, primarily through user control of the develop cycle (silver sensitivity, developer concentration, agitation cycle, replenisher flow, push | pull process, bleach bypass, and tunable contrast diffusion across the full range of spectral densities).
-To emulate LUT-Free camera and print stocks, Lab provides primary controls for Exposure, Soft Clips, Toe, Knee, and Shoulder.
-Six vector primary and secondary color controls for saturation, hue, chroma, and vibrance work in over 30 Scene and workspace gamuts in full 32-bit floating point precision per channel.
-For fine tuning, there are twelve additional assignable vectors, each with full control over the four color operators.
+In emulating LUT-Free camera and print stocks, Lab provides primary controls for Exposure, Soft Clips, Toe, Knee, and Shoulder.
+Six vector primary and secondary color controls for saturation, hue, chroma, and vibrance work in over 30 Scene and workspace gamuts in full 32-bit floating point precision.
+For fine tuning, there are twelve additional user-assignable vectors, each with full control over the 4 color operators.
 Each vector has dual target zones, providing intensity ranges and strength controls for the intended look.

 Reference Shot : Sony F35.
 S-Log1 S-Gamut IDT to ACES AP0.
 ACES AP0 to sRGB.
 No Reverator Exposure, Color, SoftClips, Details, Textures, Pitch, nor Grain were used in any Shot.